McMasterRS/lm_CO2024-DRI-Training-Materials/rs-impact/portfolio.md

 ![orcid-4](assets/img/orcid-4.png)

-At this point you will have deposited a persistent copy of your software release on Zenodo, created a DOI for this software project and release, and linked this work with your ORCID profile.
+At this point you have deposited a persistent copy of your software release on Zenodo, created a DOI for this software project and release, and linked this work with your personal persistent ORCID profile.
+You have started building your researcher portfolio.
+Future persistent identifiers that you create and associate with your ORCID will automaticaly be associated with your research profile going forward.

+### Start Today

+There are is a low threshold, both in effort and qualifications, to create persistent identifiers for yourself and your software.
+Don't wait until the information or code is lost or at risk of being lost.
+It is much easier to persistently deposit and create reference identities (PIDs/DOIs) to software and other research objects at the time of creation and relevance, and out of habit, than after the fact and many at once.

+Start today!